 What’s a clitoris?
 My friends have joked about it, but it was never mentioned in sex ed and I’m kinda confused…

-However, directly touching the clitoris can sometimes feel overwhelming, uncomfortable, or painful.
+However, direct touch can sometimes feel overwhelming, uncomfortable, or painful.
 This is because it’s so sensitive.
 Many people prefer touching themselves (or being touched) around or near their clitoris, or in a different way altogether.
 This is completely normal.
 Every body is different.

-When someone with a clitoris becomes aroused (or turned on), the external clitoris often gets a bit stiff and puffy.
+When someone with a vagina becomes aroused (or turned on), the external clitoris often gets a bit stiff and puffy.
 This means that it’s filling with blood, and may feel extra sensitive.
-You can’t see it, but the internal clitoris is doing the same thing!
+You can’t see it, but the internal part is doing the same thing!

 It’s partially thanks to the clitoris that many people with vaginas enjoy vaginal sex.
 Inserting a penis, toy, or fingers inside of a vagina can put pressure on the internal parts of the clitoris, which feels really good to some people (but not everyone).
 Some scientists think that the clitoris is also responsible for the g-spot!
 However, many people still need direct clitoral stimulation to have an orgasm (or come).
 Again: every body is different.

-There have been a lot of misconceptions about the clitoris (and how girls/people with clitorises experience pleasure) throughout history.
-Know that people experience orgasm and sexual pleasure in a lot of different ways, and none are “better” than any other.
+There have been a lot of misconceptions about the clitoris (and how girls/people with vaginas experience pleasure) throughout history.
+Know that people experience orgasm and pleasure in a lot of different ways, and none are “better” than any other.

 If you have any more questions about sexual health and are 10-22 years old in NYC, you can make a free, confidential appointment with an adolescent medicine specialist at Mount Sinai Adolescent Health Center.
 We can also provide completely free birth control, condoms, STI testing and treatment and more.

 P.S.
-If you want to know more (or just see a really cute animated clitoris) check out this adorable French cartoon!
+If you want to know more, check out this adorable French cartoon!